adamsilver/fdpb/grocery-product-list.md

 # Grocery product list

-- Tesco add all to basket
+## Multiple add to basket

+- Perhaps a crossover with basket?
-- Multiple forms vs one form
+- Multiple forms vs one big one

+##

 - Multiple actions; add selected to basket.